 2017 grades required: A*AA–AAA, including A in A-level maths (or pure maths).

 Excluded subjects: General studies, critical thinking and use of maths.

-2017 subjects and grades: 38–36 points including 7,6,6–6,6,6 in higher level subjects.
-Must include at least 6 in standard level or 5 in higher level maths, and at least 5 in English A or 6 in English B if taken at standard level, or 5 in English A or B if taken as additional higher level subject.
+38–36 points including 7,6,6–6,6,6 in higher level subjects.
+Must include at least 6 in standard level or higher level Maths, and at least 5 in English A or 6 in English B if taken at standard level, or 5 in English A or B if taken as additional higher level subject.

 Vocational and other qualifications: